Junkfood-dk/JunkFoodAdmin/supabase/localSupabase_README.md

 API URL and ANON KEY, is printed in your terminal when running the command from above.

 (ONLY NECESSARY FOR RUNNING UI PART OF APP)
-In order to create a user for our app inside supabase.
-Go to the url for Supabase Studio.
+In order to create a user for our app inside Supabase.
+Go to the URL for Supabase Studio.
 (Also printed in terminal).
 Navigate to Authentication -> Add user.

 This ensures that you are able to login on the admin app.